CurveDocs/curve-docs/docs/fees/original-architecture/withdraw-and-burn.md

 ## **Curve Stablecoin**
 crvUSD fees are based on the borrow rate of the corresponding markets.
-Fees are accurred in crvUSD token.
+Fees are accrued in crvUSD token.
 They can be claimed from the according Controller.

 ### `admin_fees`
 !!! description "`Controller.admin_fees() -> uint256:`"